-Biodiversity indicators are important tools for understanding, monitoring and communicating biodiversity changes and for tracking our progress towards UN development goals, such as the Sustainable Development Goals (SDGs).
+Biodiversity indicators are essential tools for understanding, monitoring and communicating biodiversity changes and tracking our progress towards UN development goals, such as the Sustainable Development Goals (SDGs).

-The Biodiversity Trends Explorer uses abundance data on plants, fungi and animals from around the world.
-The explorer shows how local, terrestrial biodiversity is responding to human pressures such as land use change and intensification.
+The Biodiversity Intactness Index uses abundance data on plants, fungi and animals from around the world.
+The Index shows how local terrestrial biodiversity is responding to human pressures such as land use change and intensification.

 The BII complements other biodiversity indicators that tell the story of extinction risk, such as the Sampled Red List Index for Plants that uses the IUCN Red List Criteria to assess plant extinction rate.

 The Sampled Red List Index for Plants